tryscer/flock/flock-music.md

 ​	"Oh," says Eleanore.
 "No."
 ​	"Guys," I say.
 "No matter what happens, we're going to see the Steam Pillars."
 ​	"You guys need a hotel," says the shop owner.
 He's reaching into a large glass jar and picks up another gerkin.

-At the Franklin Hotel, a bare lobby with simple wooden occupied by men in dirty overalls, looking to me like railroad engineers, the receptionist is old and deaf and doesn't know what we're talking about​.
+At the Franklin Hotel, a bare lobby with simple wooden occupied by men in dirty overalls, looking like railroad engineers, the receptionist is old and deaf and doesn't know what we're talking about​.
+She wearing a little hat, cocked at an angle, and sitting behind a sign saying "Tickets to musical & other amusements shows sold here."
 ​	"So you guys want a room?" she says, holding the telephone receiver between her ear and her shoulder.
 ​	"No, the Steam Pillars, we want to go see them," Barry explains.
 "They are in town tonight."
 ​	"And what railway do they work for?"